tramitit/guides/en/romania/company_registration.md

 categories:
 - Romania
 date: '2024-06-07'
-description: Step-by-step process for establishing business entities like LLCs or PLCs, including required documents, fees, and compliance procedures.
+description: Learn the essential steps to register a business entity like LLC or PLC.
+  From choosing a name to getting a certificate, we cover everything you need to know.
 draft: false
-meta_title: 'How to Legally Establish a Business Entity: Detailed Guide'
+meta_title: 'How to Legally Establish a Business Entity: A Step-by-Step Guide'
-title: 'How to Legally Establish a Business Entity: Detailed Guide'
+title: 'How to Legally Establish a Business Entity: A Step-by-Step Guide'
 translationKey: romania-company_registration
 ---

 ## Description
 ### What is it?